wraith13/web-media-player/README.template.md

 - ✅ Weather, clock, date, calendar, and visualizer can be overlaid.
 - ✅ Keyboard shortcut style presets: Apple Music, YouTube, Spotify, Windows Media Player
 - ✅ Generally, when small images (such as pixel art) are enlarged in a web browser, they become blurry, but this player displays them sharply using pixelated rendering.
-- ✅ Full offline support for all features
+- ✅ Full offline support for all features except weather display (weather requires an Internet connection)
 - ✅ Multi-language support: __LANG_LABEL_LIST__

 ## Screenshot